Entanglement dynamics of second quantized quantum fields: Entanglement transfer between coupled fields

 Thus, if at some particular instant one has $\lambda^{(a)}_1(t) \approx \lambda^{(a)}_2(t)$ then, depending on the details of the dynamics of the eigenvectors, one may have $E_N^{(a)} \approx 1$.
-Strong entanglement is produced when the ``weak" component of the SPDM $\sim \lambda_2$ is more effectively transferred into the field $a$ than the major component $\sim \lambda_1$, whose only small part is moved into the field $a$ during the evolution.
+Strong entanglement is produced when the ``weak" component of the OPCM $\sim \lambda_2$ is transferred more effectively than the major component $\sim \lambda_1$, whose only small part is moved into the field $a$ during the evolution.
 At the same time, as can be seen from Eq.~\eqref{eq:egen_K_projected} after slight change of notations, such spike of entanglement between particles $a$ is accompanied with disentanglement of particles $b$.